alexrudall/ruby-openai/README.md

 Use the [OpenAI API](https://openai.com/blog/openai-api/) with Ruby! 🤖❤️

-Generate text with ChatGPT, create images with DALL·E, or write code with Codex...
+Generate text with ChatGPT, transcribe or translate audio with Whisper, create images with DALL·E, or write code with Codex...

 ## Installation